openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_Caffe.md

    ```
 * Launching Model Optimizer for [bvlc_alexnet.caffemodel](https://github.com/BVLC/caffe/tree/master/models/bvlc_alexnet) with a specified `CustomLayersMapping` file.
    This is the legacy method of quickly enabling model conversion if your model has custom layers.
 This requires the Caffe system on the computer.
+Example of `CustomLayersMapping.xml` can be found in `<OPENVINO_INSTALLATION_DIR>/mo/front/caffe/CustomLayersMapping.xml.example`.
 The optional parameters without default values and not specified by the user in the `.prototxt` file are removed from the Intermediate Representation, and nested parameters are flattened:
    ```sh
    mo --input_model bvlc_alexnet.caffemodel -k CustomLayersMapping.xml --disable_omitting_optional --enable_flattening_nested_params
    ```